raystack/frontier/docs/docs/tour/shield-as-proxy.md

 Now this request will produce a series of events.

-- It will hit Shield(proxy) at `/api/firehoses` path, since there are no middleware the request shall be forwarded to the backend.
+- It will hit Frontier(proxy) at `/api/firehoses` path, since there are no middleware the request shall be forwarded to the backend.
   We expect that a resource will be created in `entropy` and we'll get a response.
 - Now, hooks will be engaged.
-We only have a single `authz` hook, which creates a resource inside Shield.
+We only have a single `authz` hook, which creates a resource inside Frontier.
 It will use resource name, org, project and type from either of request, response or as a constant, to create a resource.
 - By deafult, no relation is created for this resource, but we can confire this.
 Here, we have configured to add the group with `owner` role.

 We'll get a firehose object sent by `entropy` as a response, though we don't have interest in that.